elastic/enterprise-search-sharepoint-server-connector/README.md

 * enterprise_search.host_url
 * sharepoint.site_collections

-The remaining parameters have a default value pre-defined inside the code logic.
-You can either define them according to your requirements in the configuration file or let the connector handle them on its own.
+The remaining parameters are optional and have a default value.

+## Indexing ##

+You are all set to begin synchronizing document to Workplace Search.
+Run the python file _fetch_index.py_.
+The file will run in intervals and ingest the data from SharePoint Server 2016.

+If the permission fetching is enabled in the configuration file, fetch_index also handles permission fetching from the SharePoint server and ingests the documents with document level permissions.
+This would replicate document permissions from SharePoint Server to Workplace Search.

+## De-Indexing ##

+When items are deleted from SharePoint, a separate process is required to update Workplace Search accordingly.
+Run the deindex.py file for deleting the records from Workplace Search.

 ## Testing ##